mmbman/Katagiri/summaries.md

 ##### [Mindfulness – Talk 3](1984-03-23-Mindfulness-Talk-3)
 ###### March 23, 1984 Dharma Talk by Dainin Katagiri Roshi

 If you observe the body, the body observes you; there is no one-way traffic.
 And then, all sentient beings support your observation.
 Liberation comes from action, but that action must come from emptiness, or liberation itself.
 First we have to have a very deep faith that all sentient beings have the-same-and-one-nature; and then we have to establish the state of our mind that is like a wall, which is emptiness.
-Also: Translating *Shobogenzo* into English is hard.
+Also: Translating *Shōbōgenzō* into English is hard.

 ---